-There was one inspection for an allergic reaction in 2022.
+There were no inspections in 2023.
+In 2022 there was one inspection.
 The worker was exposed to urethane and other foam products in a facility manufacturing these chemicals.
 Co-workers were interviewed about their breathing symptoms; eight of 23 co-workers interviewed indicated they experienced daily or weekly shortness of breath, chest tightness, wheezing or had developed asthma since working at the company.
-The company was fined \$7,910 and issued two serious violations; one violation was related to respiratory protection (no medical evaluation or fit testing for the workers
+The company was fined \$7,910 and issued two serious violations; one violation was related to respiratory protection (no

-D TABLE 12
+TABLE 12 Primary Industrial Exposure for OLDS Cases

-Pr Primary Industrial Exposure for OLDS Cases Reported in 2022
+Reported in 2023

-lorth American Industry # %
+2002 North American Industry # %

-Classific cation System
+Classification System

-11 Ag, Forestry, Fishing & Hunting 2 1
+11 Ag, Forestry, Fishing & Hunting 3 1

-21 Mining 1 1
+21 Mining 1 <1

-22 Utilities 1 1
+22 Utilities 0

-23 Construction 5 3
+23 Construction 4 2

-31-33 Manufacturing 14 7
+31-33 Manufacturing 15 7

-44-45 Retail Trade 5 3
+44-45 Retail Trade 2 1

-48-49 Transportation & Warehousing 3 2
+48-49 Transportation & Warehousing 3 1

 51 Information 0

-52 Finance & Insurance 0
+52 Finance & Insurance 1 <1

-54 Veterinary Services 0
+54 Veterinary Services 1 <1

-56 Administrative & Support & Waste Mgt & Remediation Svcs 1 1
+56 Administrative & Support & Waste Mgt & Remediation Svcs 6 3

 61 Educational Services 0

 62 Health Care & Social Assistance 2 1

-71 Arts, Entertainment, & Rec 1 1
+71 Arts, Entertainment, & Rec 5 2

-72 Accommodation & Food Services 2 1
+72 Accommodation & Food Services 1 <1

-81 Auto Repair, Dry Cleaning, etc 0
+81 Auto Repair, Dry Cleaning, etc 2 1

-92 Public Administration 7 4
+92 Public Administration 2 1

-00 Unknown 149 77
+00 Unknown 159 77

-TOTAL 193
+TOTAL 207

-wearing respirators) and the other was related to medical services and first aid (no eye wash station and unsanitary conditions).
+medical evaluation or fit testing for the workers wearing respirators) and the other was related to medical services and first aid (no eye wash station and unsanitary conditions).